What's A Personal Brand And Why Do You Need One?

-They address questions such as: What is a personal brand?
+When you think about personal branding, a few questions might come to mind: What is a personal brand?
 Why do I need to develop my personal brand?
 How do I create a personal brand?
 Of course, you don't really “create" a personal brand.
 You already have one.

 What Can Influence Your Personal Brand?

-If you have a Facebook page or LinkedIn profile your name probably comes up on the fist page.
-Perhaps you are listed in the phone book.
-Maybe you have recently been mentioned in a local news article.
+If you have a Facebook page or LinkedIn profile, your name probably comes up on the first page.
+Perhaps you have more social media profiles.
+Maybe you've recently been mentioned in a local news article.

 The History Of Personal Branding